conan-io/docs/reference/commands/remote.rst

 .. code-block:: bash

-    $ conan remote list-users --help
+    $ conan remote list-users -h
     usage: conan remote list-users [-h] [-f FORMAT] [-v [V]] [--logger]

-    List the users logged into the remotes
+    List the users logged into all the remotes.

     optional arguments:
       -h, --help            show this help message and exit -f FORMAT, --format FORMAT
                             Select the output format: json
       -v [V]                Level of detail of the output.
 Valid options from less verbose to more verbose: -vquiet, -verror, -vwarning, -vnotice, -vstatus, -v or -vverbose, -vv or -vdebug, -vvv or -vtrace
       --logger              Show the output with log format, with time, type and message.

 conan remote login